 The Department of Modern Languages offers supervision from world-class academics with expertise in a wide range of disciplines, able to support and guide you through your research.
 The main areas of research are early twentieth-century avant-garde literature, twentieth-century poetry, psychoanalytic literary criticism, the intersection of literature and photography, Italian biopolitical thought, and the cultural history of psychiatry and the Italian anti-psychiatric movement.
 Your progress is carefully monitored to ensure that you are on track to produce a thesis valued by the academic community.
 Throughout your programme, you are able to attend and contribute to research seminars, workshops, and research and transferable skills training courses.

 You may be eligible for a fully-funded PhD scholarship to support your studies with us.
-The PhD in Italian at Kent can be funded through the Graduate Teaching Assistantship (GTA) scheme, or through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
-Please indicate in your application if you want to be considered for any of these programmes, and explain your eligibility for the chosen scheme.
+The PhD in Italian at Kent can be funded through the Consortium for the Humanities and the Arts South-East England (CHASE) collaborative doctoral partnerships.
+Please indicate in your application if you want to be considered, and explain your eligibility for the scheme.
 For the full list of scholarships available within the School, please see our postgraduate scholarship page.